St. Matthew Parish Community Update

 We are hoping that providing meals may provide us an option to support the shelter as a faith community.
 We have committed to provide 2 Sunday night meals per month, but strongly encourage people to do other dates as well.
 We will begin by cooking for 60 guests, though that number will rise as the winter settles in and more people seek shelter.
 Meals must be delivered hot and ready to serve at 5:15 on the evening you are providing the meal.
-Here are the dates we have for November through January: November 29, December 6, December 20, January 3 and January 17.
-Other dates are available.
 To sign up to cook for any of these nights on behalf of the parish, please contact Mike Westenberg, [email protected] or 435-6811.

-The parish office will be open Monday thru Friday from 10:00 am to 1:00 pm.
+Effective December 28th, 2020 The parish office will be open Monday thru Thursday from 10:00 am to 1:00 pm.
+Closed on Fridays.